 The Hon John Hill

-Michael Luchich strongly supports creating opportunities for older people to live good lives, as well as placing great emphasis on promotion and advocacy for older people in our community.
+Michael Luchich strongly supports creating positive opportunities for older people to live healthy good lives, as well as placing greater emphasis on promotion and advocacy for older people in our community.

 Julie Mitchell is a corporate social responsibility and communication specialist who believes in the power of words, and has a desire to change the narrative around describing ageing.

 A skilled communications practitioner, Julie helps clients to navigate the complexities of communication in organisational settings to support business imperatives.
 Julie has designed and executed community investment programs in locations throughout Australia and Asia, including managing the needs of corporate and not-for-profit clients in her consulting practice.